kariinmgdn/WeatherApp/README.md

 ### Description

 RESTful web service that returns the weather data determined by the IP of a request originator by handling GET requests to path “weather”.
 Upon receiving a request, the service performs a geolocation search using [Keycdn](https://tools.keycdn.com/).
 After receiving the geolocation data service uses [open-meteo](https://open-meteo.com/) to determine current weather conditions using the coordinates of the IP.

-### Response examples
+### Endpoint response examples

 <details>
 <summary>
-getWeather response example
+/weather <strong>[GET]</strong>
 </summary>
 <p>